tanjo3/tww_apworld/docs/setup_en.md

 7. Connect to the room by entering the server name and port number at the top and pressing `Connect`.
 For rooms hosted on the website, this will be `archipelago.gg:<port>`, where `<port>` is the port number.
 If a game is hosted from the `ArchipelagoServer.exe` (without `.exe` on Linux), this will default to `38281` but may be changed in the `host.yaml`.
-8. Once connected, you will be prompted to enter your slot name.
-Note that this is *not* your slot number.
-Instead, it's the name of your player slot that you are connecting to.
-This is the same name that was used when creating your YAML file.
-If the game is hosted on the website, this is also displayed on the room page.
-The name is case-sensitive.
+8. If you've opened a ROM corresponding to the multiworld to which you are connected, it should authenticate your slot name automatically.
+    * If you are encountering issues with authenticating, ensure that the randomized ROM is open in Dolphin and that it corresponds to the multiworld to which you are connecting.

 ## Troubleshooting

 * If you do not see the client in the launcher, ensure you have placed the `tww.apworld` in the correct folder (the `lib/worlds` folder of your Archipelago installation).
 * If the client is not working, double-check that you have the most recent release of the `tww.apworld`.
 Additionally,